iamdtang/ember-changeset-conditional-validations/README.md

 console.log(changeset.get('isValid')); // true
 ```

+### Combining Validations with Conditional Validations

 You can also have a combination of validations that will always run and conditional validations.
-For example, say you wanted to validation that a property is a number, but conditionally validate that the number is greater than 5.
+For example, say you wanted to validate that a property is a number, but conditionally validate that the number is greater than 5.
 You could do something like the following:

 ```js
 import { validateNumber } from 'ember-changeset-validations/validators';